bbferka/rs_turn_table/README.md

   * files are saved in the `rs_turn_table/data/[obj_name]` folder

 ## Necessary packages
 The iai_scanning_table package can currently be found here: https://github.com/code-iai/iai_robot_drivers.git .
+Please take care that iai_robot_drivers might come with its own dependencies.